-11.4 Possible actions in response to a concern or allegation against a pupil
+11.4 Possible actions in response to a concern/allegation against a pupil

 We will ensure that systems are put in place, promoted, easily understood and easily accessible) for children to confidently report abuse, knowing their concerns will be treated seriously.
 Ultimately, any decisions or actions will be taken on a case-by-case basis, with the DSL taking a lead role and using their professional judgement, supported by other agencies.
-Reference may be made to the Farrer & Co guidance 'Addressing child-on-child abuse: a resource for schools and colleges'.